EPA lowers ethanol requirements, citing reduced demand

 The Energy Information Administration said gasoline used for cars and trucks fell to 8 million barrels per day last year, a 14% drop from 2019 and the lowest level of consumption since 1997.
 Since ethanol is blended into the nation’s gasoline supply, a drop in gas use resulted in lower demand for ethanol.

-The 2020 target is far short of the 30 billion gallons mandated for 2020 by Congress when the ethanol law was initially passed nearly 15 years ago.
-EPA hasn’t met the ethanol volume requirement in the initial law since 2013.
+The 2020 target is far short of the 30 billion gallons mandated for 2020 by Congress when the ethanol law was vastly expanded nearly 15 years ago.
+EPA hasn’t met the ethanol volume requirement in the 2007 law since 2013.

 Pitt reported from Des Moines, Iowa.